chuchunf/leetcode-scala-3/src/main/scala/tree/tree.md

 - Instead of change the value of the node, pointing to another node works naturally with recursion
 - A helper function to take two nodes and/or a container to store results

+common operation
+- pre order => root, left then right
+- in order => left, root then right
+- post order => left, right then root
+- line order => line by line horizontally (with a list cache of next level of nodes)

 ### 144. Binary Tree Preorder Traversal
 ```scala
   def preorderTraversal(root: TreeNode[Int]): List[Int] =